 When you arrive on the day, make sure you register and collect a copy of the fair guide.
 This will include a floor plan, and details of seminars or talks you might be interested in so you can organise your timetable.

 At some fairs, you'll be issued a badge with a barcode.
-Exhibitors scan your badge (with your permission) to send you a prospectus or email you funding information directly to save you being weighed down with paper on the day.
+Exhibitors scan your badge (with your permission) to send you a prospectus or an email with funding information directly.
+This saves you from being weighed down with paper on the day.

 Keep an open mind